Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Interior flow lines

 We will explain in Section~\ref{subsec::conical} after completing the proof of the existence component of Theorem~\ref{thm::alphabeta} how using absolute continuity, the version of Theorem~\ref{thm::flow_line_interaction} for ordinary GFF flow lines implies Theorem~\ref{thm::flow_line_interaction} as stated, in particular in the presence of a conical singularity.

 Now that we have proved Theorem~\ref{thm::flow_line_interaction} for ordinary GFF flow lines, we turn to prove Theorem~\ref{thm::merge_cross} for ordinary GFF flow lines ($\alpha = 0$).

 \begin{proposition} Suppose that $D \subseteq \C$ is a domain, $h$ is a GFF on $D$ defined up to a global multiple of $2\pi \chi$ if $D = \C$, $z_1,z_2 \in \ol{D}$, and $\theta_1,\theta_2 \in \R$.
 For $i=1,2$, let $\eta_i$ be the flow line of $h$ with angle $\theta_i$, i.e.\ the flow line of $h+\theta_i \chi$, starting from $z_i$.
-Then $\eta_1$ and $\eta_2$ cross each other at most once. \end{proposition} \begin{proof} We first suppose that $z_1,z_2$ are distinct.
-The first step in the proof is to show that tails of ordinary GFF flow line can cross each other at most once.
+Then $\eta_1$ and $\eta_2$ almost surely cross each other at most once.
+If $z_1=z_2$, then $\eta_1,\eta_2$ almost surely do not cross. \end{proposition} \begin{proof} We first suppose that $z_1,z_2$ are distinct.
+The first step in the proof is to show that tails of ordinary GFF flow lines can cross each other at most once.
 This is explained in the caption of Figure~\ref{fig::tails_cross_once_intersect}.
 Since ordinary GFF flow lines are themselves tails when $\kappa \in (0,8/3]$, to complete the proof we just need to handle the case that $\kappa \in (8/3,4)$.
 The proof of this is explained in the caption of Figure~\ref{fig::cross_once_intersect}.
 This completes the proof in the case that $z_1,z_2$ are distinct.
-The case in which $z_1=z_2$ follows by first running, say $\eta_1$, until an almost surely positive stopping time $\tau$ so that $\eta_1(\tau) \neq z_1$.
+Now suppose that $z_1=z_2$.
+We can run, say $\eta_1$, up until an almost surely positive stopping time $\tau$ so that $\eta_1(\tau) \neq z_1$.
 Then the same arguments imply that $\eta_1|_{[\tau,\infty)}$ almost surely crosses $\eta_2$ at most once.
-The result then follows because the stopping time $\tau$ was arbitrary. \end{proof}
+Since the stopping time $\tau$ was arbitrary, it follows that $\eta_1$ and $\eta_2$ almost surely cross at most once.
+In the case that $D=\C$, a trivial scaling argument implies that $\eta_1$ and $\eta_2$ almost surely do not cross.
+That $\eta_1,\eta_2$ almost surely do not cross in the case that $D \neq \C$ follows from the $D = \C$ case and absolute continuity. \end{proof}